Zelenskiy asks pope to back Kyiv peace plan, help return children | Politics

 "I asked (the pope) to condemn Russian crimes in Ukraine.
 Because there can be no equality between the victim and the aggressor," Zelenskiy said in his Tweet.
 Returning from a trip to Hungary on April 30, Francis made an intriguing but puzzling comment about the Vatican being involved in a mission to try to end the war.
 "There is a mission in course now but it is not yet public.
 When it is public, I will reveal it," he told reporters during his flight home.

-But the Vatican statement made no mention of any such mission.
+But the Vatican statement made no mention of any such mission and later in an Italian television interview Zelenskiy appeared to rule out a mediation outside of Kyiv's own peace plan.
+"Putin only kills.
+We don't need a mediation with him," he said.
 PLEAS FOR PEACE

 Francis has pleaded for peace practically on a weekly basis, and has repeatedly expressed a wish to act as a broker between Kyiv and Moscow by visiting both capitals.
 His offer has so far failed to produce any breakthrough.
 Earlier, both Meloni and President Sergio Mattarella reiterated Italy's full support for Ukraine in terms of military, financial, humanitarian and reconstruction aid in the short and long term.